RunningTracks/Running-Tracks-API-Version-1/daily-prize-pool.md

 ## Land owners rewards for hosting
 Land owners will receive `hosting rewards` should their land be selected to host a daily contest.
 There are a number of factors based around how selection for hosting an event works.

+## How rollovers work
+Rollovers happen in the event that some tokens remain from the previous day.
+Events such as potential outages, or technical errors around drops can possibly occur.
+In this event the tokens not distrubuted on that day will be rolled to the next 24 hour period.

 ## Current Status
 The current status of this propsoal is in the last stage of approval and is subject to change.